SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/README.md

 :bulb: The logon URL is https://$identityzone.$uaaDomain.
 This can be identified from the xsuaa binding credentials (`cf env approuter` and look for `xsuaa.credentials.url`)

 - Test the following endpoints:
-  * `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/actuator/health` - GET request that is not secured and provides the information whether the product-list app is up and running.

   * `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/products` - GET request that provides the list of products.
 It is secured and provides `401` (unauthenticated) in case no JWT access token is provided with `Authorization` header.
   * `https://approuter-<ID>.<LANDSCAPE_APPS_DOMAIN>/products/` - Points to the url of the AppRouter URI.
 With `/products` path the request is routed to the `index.html` of the product-list app.
 It should show you three products with details view.
   * `https://approuter-<ID>.<LANDSCAPE_APPS_DOMAIN>/products/products` - GET request that provides list of products (see `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/products`).

+- For the **Spring** Option of **Step 4** following endpoints are also available to test:

   * `https://approuter-<ID>.<LANDSCAPE_APPS_DOMAIN>/products/productsByParam?name=Notebook Basic 2015` - GET request that provides list of products filtered by name.
+  * `https://product-list-<ID>.<LANDSCAPE_APPS_DOMAIN>/actuator/health` - GET request that is not secured and provides the information whether the product-list app is up and running.

 - You can have a look into the logs with:
     ```